mahynski/template-conda-project/README.md

 $ python -m ipykernel install --user --name=PROJECT-NAME
 ```

-It is also useful to export the entire conda environment for posterity.
+It is also useful to export the entire conda environment for posterity, especially if not working in a development container.
 ```code
 $ conda env export > environment.yml
 ```